Cameco Corporation research snapshot

 Base case

-More likely if production and deliveries meet guidance, cash flow remains solid, Westinghouse contributes steadily, and investors accept mid-teens EPS growth but moderate the valuation multiple.
+More likely if uranium prices hold near current levels, production and deliveries meet guidance, cash flow stays solid, Westinghouse contributes steadily, and investors accept solid earnings growth but moderate the valuation multiple.

 Bearish case

-More likely if uranium prices or contract terms disappoint, mine disruptions require costly purchases, new supply or policy changes weaken the cycle, Westinghouse falls short, and investors derate CCJ toward a commodity-equity multiple.
+More likely if uranium prices or contract terms disappoint, mine disruptions require costly purchases, new supply or policy changes weaken the cycle, the Westinghouse IPO stalls, and investors de-rate CCJ toward a commodity-equity multiple.

 CCJ AI technical analysis